“We get nudged back onto our life’s intended path, no matter which way we turn.” – CJ Zahner in a moment of inept optimism.

 Huxley is the mischievous nucleus of my future nursing-home selectors.
 He rounds out my loud, lively, bullying threesome.
 Together they represent the type of kids I don’t want my kids to hang around with.
 Kids—I never say this out loud—who inevitably are going to disappoint their parents.
 No doctor, no lawyer, no CEO.

 How do I know?
 I see the signs.
-I read too much.
 I, myself, experienced the same fall from dream.

 Raised in a small town and educated in both a high school and college that bragged of scant student numbers, for years I was led to believe I had a special purpose in life.
 When I realized I was as plain and dull as unbuttered white toast, I shifted my dreams to my children.

-God, in His infinite wisdom, allowed my husband to earn a great living, so I could dedicate much of my time to raising my kids.
+God, in His infinite wisdom, allowed my husband to earn a great living, so I could dedicate my time to raising our kids.
 I expected my due through parental praise.
 Isn’t that what every classical book like, I don’t know, the Grapes of Wrath, was really about?
-Contributing our small part to humanity to enhance history?
+Contributing our small part to enhance history?
 Learn from our mistakes and make life better for the next generation?

 Somewhere between the tampon run and the stained communion dress, I realized my kids’ places in the world were as infinitesimally small as mine.